A Constructive Characterization of Optimal Bundling: Conclusion

 \section{Conclusion}

 This paper develops a constructive approach to solving the optimal bundling problem for a multiproduct monopolist facing a consumer with a one-dimensional type.
-The central insight is that under a monotonic differences of virtual values (Assumption \ref{a0}), the monopolist's problem simplifies to finding the upper envelope of the virtual value functions.
+The central insight is that under single-crossing differences of virtual values together with monotonic differences of valuations (Assumption \ref{a0}), the monopolist's problem simplifies to finding the upper envelope of the virtual value functions.
 I provide a complete characterization of this upper envelope using notions of dominance and best response.
 I show that the minimal optimal menu is unique and consists precisely of bundles that are not very weakly dominated, a condition I prove is equivalent to being a strict best response for some consumer type.
 This equivalence allows me to develop a practical algorithm that computes the optimal menu by iteratively eliminating dominated bundles.

 My framework provides a tool for analyzing common, yet complex, sales strategies.
 I apply it to introduce and formalize tree bundling, where a menu is built around a common ``root'' bundle with multiple upgrade paths.
 I derive conditions under which such a structure is optimal and, in some cases, when it is optimal to offer all possible upgrades from the root—providing a theoretical foundation for the ``build-your-own'' models offered by many firms.
 The methodology is also applied to provide new insights on classic problems, including bundling with additive values and the optimality of pure and nested bundling.